eltoroit/PCTesterScript_Builder/@ELTOROIT/Readme.md

         - Do NOT map out the owner field
     - Action__c
         - Do NOT map out the owner field
-        - Only works if ONE and only ONE event was loaded...
-Make sure the trigger is assigning to valid event.
+        - Only works if ONE and only ONE ACTIVE event was loaded...
+			- Make sure the trigger is assigning to valid event.
     - Event_X_Action__c
         - No need to load this, since the trigger automatically creates the record.
     - JSON_Action__c